There are many PDF editors out there. But which of the best PDF editors fits your needs?

-Need to find a PDF editor that can handle all that?
-Not to worry — we've tested more than a half dozen different options to produce a list of the best PDF editors for altering text, changing up images and leaving annotations in documents.
-Here's what we found.
+Do you need a PDF editor that can handle all that?
+We've tested more than a half-dozen different options and have produced a list of the best PDF editors for altering text, changing images and annotating in documents.
+Here's what we've found.

-In addition to those recommendations, we've also tested PDF Expert, PDFeleement Pro and Sejda PDF Desktop Pro.
-Each app has its strong points, but ultimately, there are too many quirks for those programs to rank higher on our list of the best PDF editors.
+In addition to those recommendations, we've also tested PDF Expert, PDFelement Pro and Sejda PDF Desktop Pro.
+Each app has its strong points, but ultimately there are too many quirks for those programs to rank highly on our list of the best PDF editors.

 The best PDF editors you can buy today

-PDFpenPro is a macOS-only PDF editor that's been available for the Mac for many years.
+PDFpenPro is a macOS-only PDF editor that's been available for many years.
 It's also available in a less expensive version with fewer editing options.
-(That version, PDFpen is available for the Mac as well iOS devices.)
+(That version, PDFpen, is available for iOS devices as well as Macs.)

 PDFpenPro is a standout for Mac users thanks to its solid features, not the least of which is an excellent OCR engine.
 With full PDF-document editing, you can make changes to text and replace images in PDF documents.
 Additionally, you can create PDFs from scratch, create or edit forms, and create tables of contents for your PDF documents.

 You'd expect Adobe Acrobat Pro DC to be great because it comes from Adobe, the birthplace of the portable document format.
-(Yup, that's what PDF stands for.)
-And to some extent, this full-service PDF-editing application meets that expectation.
+To some extent, this full-service PDF-editing application meets that expectation.

 It's also easy to edit images and text in documents you haven't scanned.
 I was able to make changes to everything with zero issues.